 First, total all your assets, including money saved for emergencies, money in individual retirement accounts (likely a Traditional or Roth IRA), company-sponsored retirement accounts (likely a 401(k) or 403(b)) and Health Savings Account or HSA and any other money and investments you have anywhere else.

 Write your total assets down on a piece of paper.
-To help, we created this easy worksheet for you.

 Second, total all your liabilities and other debts, including money you owe friends and family, car loans, mortgage, home equity lines of credit on which you’ve drawn and own, student loans and any other money you owe anyone, including Uncle Sam.

 Write your total debts or liabilities on the same piece of paper.
-Again, we make this super simple for you with this worksheet.

 Then, subtract your total debts and liabilities from your total assets.
 If this number’s negative or very low, meaning less than 25 times your projected annual expenses in retirement, you have some savings and investing to do before you can reasonably and comfortably retire by age 65.